alwentiu/exposure_notification/README.md

 ## 3. List of phone models tested

 We have performed tests on the following phone models (in no particular order).
-We have used the SwissCovid app in all tests, and we have not yet tested them using other EN API apps (my conjecture is they will all behave similarly, since the BLE advertisement part is handled by the EN API, not the apps).
+We have used the SwissCovid app in all tests, and we have not yet tested them using other EN API apps (our conjecture is they will all behave similarly, since the BLE advertisement part is handled by the EN API, not the apps).
 For Samsung Galaxy S6 Edge, we observed 100% out of sync -- which means it is completely trackable.
 All of the tested phones are running their official firmwares; they have not been rooted and the bootloaders were locked.